drelias15/medclarity/README.md

 Response Generation: The LLM generates a comprehensive response that addresses the user's query, potentially including cost estimates, billing explanations, or additional resources.

 Response Delivery: The system delivers the generated response to the user through the chosen user interface.

+Disclaimer: This virtual assistant is intended for informational purposes only and should not be used as a substitute for professional medical advice.
+It is crucial to consult with a healthcare provider for personalized information about medical costs and billing procedures.